zeroluck/docs/sources/reference/oxd/index.md

 ### Check status of Access Token

-The command `access_token_status` helps to obtain the status of an Access Token.
+The command `access_token_status` helps to obtain the current status of an Access Token.
+In return the reponse contains information about the state of the token -- whether it is active or not --, as well as the dates it was issued, and it will expire.

 * Request: